Trip: 7 August 2017. From Piraeus to Aegina, with the APOLLON HELLAS of 2way Ferries.

 As we were exiting the port, the high speed ferry SPEEDRUNNER III of Aegean Speed Lines had just entered it.
 She was returning from the Western Cyclades, an area where she returned for the first time since 2014.

-The ANEK Lines duo serving the two main ports of Crete from Piraeus in 2017 (and likely to also be the case in 2018): the KRITI II and the EL.
+A view of the duo of ANEK Lines serving the two main ports of Crete from Piraeus in 2017 (and most likely in 2018 as well), namely the KRITI II and the EL.
 VENIZELOS.

 Next to them, in the corner of the E7 gate, was the cruiseferry BLUE STAR PATMOS of Blue Star Ferries.